blorente/decorat/wiki/stories/the_promotion.md

 "I wouldn't do that if I were you.
 That's a nasty bruise you have there."

 In the well-lit room, a single man is talking to me.
-He is dressed in starched Medicae uniform, and is scratching the glossy surface of his dataslate as he scribbles something. _Tap_, _tap_, _tap_.
+He is dressed in starched Medicae uniform, and is scratching the glossy surface of his dataslate as he scribbles something. _Tap, tap, tap_.

 "Wh-Where am I?"
 My lips feel heavy and dry.
 I can barely form the words.

-"You're in Unit 498, East Medicae." _Tap_, _Tap_, _Tap_.
+"You're in Unit 498, East Medicae." _Tap, Tap, Tap_.
 "You gave us a good scare this morning".

 A flash of sharp, bloody metal claws.
 My heart skipped a beat.
 I take a deep breath, pushing the memory away.

 "What's going to happen to me?"
 A note of desperation betrays my feigned confidence.
 I don't think my bruises were the reason I'm in the Fingers, and I suspect he doesn't either.

 "Well, Faustus, we're going to make you all better."
 The man's lips form a practiced smile.
 His eyes don't.
 "Don't you worry.
-Soon, you'll feel... good as new" _Tap_, _Tap_, _Tap_.
+Soon, you'll feel... good as new" _Tap, Tap, Tap_.

 I swallow hard.
-So it _is_ a reset. _Tap_, _Tap_, _Tap_.
-I try to raise my hands, but tight leather bondages bite into my wrists. _Clang, _Clang, _Clang_.
+So it _is_ a reset. _Tap, Tap, Tap_.
+I try to raise my hands, but tight leather bondages bite into my wrists. _Clang, Clang, Clang_.
 My head starts spinning, and my heart racing.

-"Please Faustus, try to calm down". _Clang, _Clang, _Clang_.
+"Please Faustus, try to calm down". _Clang, Clang, Clang_.

 "You can't do this to me!
 I'm working for the Ordos!
 The Emperor needs me!"
 I'm seeing red now.
 Flying, thick, wet streaks of blood red.
 My whole body's shaking, trying to get out of this damn bed.